How to apply for citizenship

 - Denied (this means USCIS decided you are not eligible for naturalization.
 If this happens, you may be able to petition.)

 If you did pass, you will be ready to complete your citizenship ceremony and take the Oath of Allegiance.
-This means you pledge loyalty to the USA.
+This is when you pledge loyalty to the USA.

-If you have questions about the process, there are organization you can call.
-These organization offer advice in some newcomer languages.
+If you have questions about the process, there are organizations you can call.
+These organizations offer advice in some newcomer languages.
+Find free or low-cost citizenship help near you.

 We hoped this helped answer your question about how to apply for citizenship.
 Sign up below to take our free citizenship preparation classes.
 You can take them online, anywhere, anytime!